 Crathes Castle is a late 16th century castle surrounded by the woodlands of Banchory.
 It has a large garden filled with flowers and many unusual plants.
-It’s a great castle to take all the family as there is a Go Ape! children’s adventure playground, a café and 7 waymarked trails to explore.
+It’s a great castle to take all the family as there is a café, a Wild Wood Adventure Playground, and 7 waymarked trails to explore.
 Crathes Castle is a 30 to 40 min drive from the Aberdeen ferry terminal.

 Perhaps Aberdeenshire’s most famous castle, Balmoral Castle is the Scottish summer/autumn residence of the Royal Family.
-The Balmoral estate was purchased in the mid 1800’s by Queen Victoria (she described it as her paradise in the Highlands) and has remained in the royal family ever since.
-The castle and grounds are a 1 ½ hour drive from NorthLink in Aberdeen and are closed to the public when the Royal Family are in residence but are open the rest of the year.
+The Balmoral estate was purchased in the mid 1800’s by Queen Victoria (she described it as her paradise in the Highlands) and has remained in the Royal Family ever since.
+The castle and grounds are a 1½ hour drive from NorthLink in Aberdeen.
+Though it is closed to the public when the Royal Family are in residence the castle is open the rest of the year.
 There are many different experiences at Balmoral Castle to enjoy, such as exhibitions and winter 4×4 safari tours around the grounds.

-Craigievar Castle is a 16th century castle situated in Alford that looks like something out of a fairytale!
-Located 60 mins away (by car) from the NorthLink Ferry terminal, Craigievar Castle has a uniquely pink harled exterior and offers extensive views of the surrounding areas such as Bennachie.
+Craigievar Castle is a 16th century castle situated in Alford that looks like something out of a fairy tale!
+Located 60 mins away from the NorthLink Ferry terminal, Craigievar Castle has a uniquely pink harled exterior and offers extensive views of the surrounding areas such as Bennachie.
 Visitors will enjoy viewing the amazing collection of furniture, paintings and ornate ceilings.
 The Castle is surrounded by parkland grounds (including two waymarked walks) that you’ll love exploring!

 Castle Fraser is 16 miles west of Aberdeen and was built in the 15th century.
 This grand building has a beautiful walled garden, an amazing great hall, a fine collection of furniture and paintings, and a ghost or two!
 Castle Fraser has extensive woodland walking trails around the castle that are extremely popular with visitors.